timelsass/boldgrid-inspirations/readme.txt

 = 1.2.6 In progress =
 * Bug fix:		JIRA WPB-2248	Removed 'New From GridBlocks' button on edit submission page.
+* Bug fix:		JIRA WPB-2332	Reset scroll position on step 2 of Inspirations to top.

 = 1.2.5 =
 * Bug fix:		JIRA WPB-2325	Added wrapper to handle mb_convert_encoding() if mbstring is not loaded.